-Answer Number: 778
+Answer # 778

-When can your licence be suspended
+When can your licence be suspended?

-You are subject to an immediate 90-day roadside licence suspension for refusing a drug or alcohol test.
+- Refuse drug or alcohol test: Drivers are subject to an immediate 90-day roadside licence suspension for refusing a drug or alcohol test.

 - Breath test results in ‘warn range’: The police can immediately suspend your licence for three days for registering a blood alcohol concentration (BAC) of between 0.05 and 0.08 (50 – 80 milligrams of alcohol in every 100 millilitres of blood) for a first occurrence.
 This is known as the “warn range”.
 Your licence can be suspended for seven days for a second occurrence and 30 days for a third or subsequent occurrence.

 - Criminal driving convictions: Your licence may also be suspended as a result of a conviction for certain driving offences, such as impaired driving or dangerous driving.
 In these situations, your driver’s licence is automatically suspended for at least one year.
 Your licence will be suspended for three years if you are convicted of a second Criminal Code offence.
 If you are convicted of a third offence, you will get a lifetime suspension from driving with the possibility of a reinstatement after 10 years only if certain requirements are fulfilled.
-You will be suspended from driving for life with no chance of reinstatement If you are convicted for a fourth time.
+You will be suspended from driving for life with no chance of reinstatement if you are convicted for a fourth time.

 Penalties for driving while your licence is suspended

 Provincial offences: If you are convicted under the Highway Traffic Act for driving while your licence is suspended, there are several penalties you may be given:

 For a first offence, the judge can order:

 - a fine of at least $1,000 up-to a maximum of $5,000, and